felixbarten/MythicLocks/curse.md

 There is also an option to view legion mythics by calling `/locks legion` These two options can also be combined.

-## Caveats

-This addon currently only works on English versions of the game due to checking the names of the dungeons.